(June through September)

-Areas to visit: All areas of the park are usually accessible by car by late May or early June, although services along the Tioga Road often open a bit later in June.
+All areas of the park are usually accessible by car by late May or early June, although services along the Tioga Road often open a bit later in June.
 Arrive at Yosemite before mid-morning, especially on weekends, to avoid delays at entrance stations and popular areas like Yosemite Valley and Glacier Point.

-Rivers & Waterfalls: Most of the water flowing in Yosemite comes from snowmelt in the high country, so runoff decreases during the dry summer.
-Peak runoff typically occurs in May or June, with some waterfalls (including Yosemite Falls) having often only a trickle or being completely dry by August.
+Most of the water flowing in Yosemite comes from snowmelt in the high country, so runoff decreases during the dry summer.
+Peak runoff typically occurs in May or June, with some waterfalls (including Yosemite Falls) often having only a trickle or being completely dry by August.
 (View a webcam showing Yosemite Falls to see current flow.)
-Other waterfalls, including Vernal, Nevada, and Bridalveil, run all year; however, their flow can be very low by late summer.
+Other waterfalls, including Vernal, Nevada, and Bridalveil flow all year; however, flows can be very low by late summer.

 While many of Yosemite's higher-elevation trails can remain snowy into June or July, hikes from Yosemite Valley, Wawona, and Hetch Hetchy are usually snow-free by June, and many of these trails can be suitable for backpacking.

 Last updated: April 26, 2021